 Our Near Miss 3000 activities aim to prevent accidents.
 Under the slogan "DEVIL Hunting!", since 2006 the Group has been working with partner shipowners and shipmanagement companies to advance activities that are based on Heinrich's Law and which seek to nip accidents in the bud by identifying and dealing with the often over-looked precursors to accidents, or "DEVIL"

 In these activities, our goal is to create environments that are safer and easier to work in by increasing crew members' safety awareness.
 Through the consistent performance of routine duties with an awareness of safety, crew members help prevent collisions, equipment breakdowns, and accidents during work.

 - *DEVIL Hunting!

 'DEVIL' is derived from 'Dangerous Events and Irregular Looks'.
 The purpose of these activities is to eliminate at the very early stages the precursors and factors to accidents before a major event occurs.

-Number of Near Misses Reported
+Number of DEVIL Reported

 Information Sharing between offshore and onshore by the newsletter "Calm Sea"

 Up-to-date information, such as the degree of achievement of safe operations, examples of Near Miss 3000 activities, lessons learned from the accidents, and environmental measures are notified to the shipowners, shipmanagement companies, and all operational vessels through the monthly newsletter "Calm Sea", and information is shared between onshore and offshore personnel.

 The Group has created an emergency response network based on four overseas regional blocs to be ready for maritime accidents and problems around the world.